Visalia house fire leaves tortoise injured, $20,000 worth of damage

 A residential structure fire in Visalia on Monday afternoon resulted in $20,000 worth of damage and one injured tortoise.

-The Visalia Fire Department was dispatched to 2731 N. Shady Ct. at 3:43 p.m. and discovered light smoke coming from the one-story home’s garage.
+The Visalia Fire Department was dispatched to 2731 N. Shady Court at 3:43 p.m. and discovered light smoke coming from the one-story home’s garage.

 No one was home.
 However, a tortoise was found injured in the garage.
 It was treated for smoke inhalation and then taken to a local veterinary service.